jsnrth/featurator/README.md

 end

-# Will raise a Featurator::UnhandledOption error
+# Unhandled options are ignored by default
 features.run(:wat) { :nothing }

+# Will raise a Featurator::UnhandledOption error when all options are enforced
 features.run(:wat) do |runner|
+  runner.enforce_all_options!
+end

+# Option enforcement can also fall into an #on_error handler instead of blowing
+# up outside the feature block
+features.run(:wat) do |runner|
+  runner.enforce_all_options!
   runner.on_error { |error|
     # Error will be a Featurator::UnhandledOption because an #on_default handler
     # was not provided